What Will My Baby Look Like? 7 Factors That Play a Role - Baby Chick

 4. Supplements

 Prenatal vitamins are essential for several reasons.
-But one supplement, in particular, can affect the baby’s appearance more than others.
+However, one supplement, in particular, can have a more pronounced effect on the baby’s appearance than others.
 Folate is critical in helping to form your baby’s spine.5 A folate deficiency can result in spina bifida.12

 5. Caffeine